jtbuch/applied-statistics-reading-group/README.md

 Note, the concept 'first principle' is used vaguely here.
 It is not necessary to derive everything rigorously from scratch, but rather meant as a reminder to use a simple enough starting point, such that everyone can be assumed to get the basic idea, and develop a solid line of reasoning from there, which should be, as much as possible, self-contained.

 ## Philosophy of the Reading Group
 This is explicitly meant to be a 'learning group' rather than a traditional seminar group.
 We, as a group, will focus on learning and implementing methods.
-The meetings are not envisioned as lectures, but hands-on and discussion based, Guided, but not solely carried, by the respective presenters.
+The meetings are not envisioned as lectures, but hands-on and discussion based, Guided, but not solely carried, by the respective presenter.

 ### Contributors (credit shared equally):
 * Tyler Barnes-Diana